theupdateframework/pep-on-pypi-with-tuf/README.rst

 *snapshot*, *targets* and *root* roles.
 The *timestamp* role signs for every new snapshot of the repository metadata.
 The *snapshot* role signs for *root*, *targets* and all delegated targets metadata.
-The *bins* role signs for all distributions of registered PyPI projects.
+The *bins* role signs for all distributions belonging to registered PyPI projects.

 The metadata files that change most frequently will be *timestamp*, *snapshot* and delegated targets (*bins* projects) metadata.
 The *timestamp* and